muster-mark/mark-fisher-photography/README.md

 * Add photos of appropriate sizes to source/static/photos/ subdirectories, in both @1x (implicit) and @2x sizes
     * e.g photos in l840 directory should contain photos 840px on the long edge (either width or height)
     * photos in w200 directory should contain photos 200px wide
-    * photos in h300 directory should contain photos 300px tall
 * Add thumbnail image containing all metadata to source/metadata_images/&lt;gallery&gt;/ folder
 * `npm run add-photos` extracts metadata and rebuilds the gallery and photo pages